tahiri-lab/iPhyloGeo_plus_plus/exe-generation/installer_notes.md

 4. In the .iss, edited the last line to contain the name of the MSI
 5. Ran the build
 6. Launched Windows Sandbox and copied mysetup.exe to it
-7. In Windows Sandbox, ran mysetup.exe
+7. In Windows Sandbox, ran mysetup.exe: it unpacked both installers correctly, then ran the Ghostscript installer, then ran the iPhyloGeo++ installer, as expected

-Add ArpEntry for Ghostscript

-    C:\Users\agaco\Documents\Phylogeo\iPhyloGeo_plus_plus\scripts\dist\Package.wxs(9): error WIX0200: The BootstrapperApplication element contains an unhandled extension element 'WixStandardBootstrapperApplication'.
-Please ensure that the extension for elements in the 'http://schemas.microsoft.com/wix/BalExtension' namespace has been provided.
-    C:\Users\agaco\Documents\Phylogeo\iPhyloGeo_plus_plus\scripts\dist\Package.wxs(8): error WIX0044: The BootstrapperApplication element's Name or SourceFile attribute was not found; one of these is required.
-    C:\Users\agaco\Documents\Phylogeo\iPhyloGeo_plus_plus\scripts\dist\Package.wxs(16): warning WIX1161: The ExePackage/@DetectCondition attribute or child element ArpEntry is recommended so the package is only installed when absent.
+TODO

-Add iPhyloGeo++ to start menu
+- Add to instructions/documentation "Add iPhyloGeo++ to start menu after install"
+- Edit the .iss (name the editor of the bundled installer, name the bundled installer’s file, delete both unpacked installers after use)
+- Edit the setup.py to create an installer that adds a shortcut on the Desktop

 HT create an installer that bundles Ghostscript
-1. If you don’t have it, download
+1. If you don’t have it, download Inno Setup
+2. If you haven’t built the MSI, build it
-2. Download the latest version of Ghostscript’s installer and save it in exe-generation
+3. Download the latest version of Ghostscript’s installer and save it in exe-generation\bundled_installer_files
-3. Run the build in Inno Setup
+4. Run the build in Inno Setup
+(find the result in Output)